simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 Over the competition I experimented with fixed sequence lengths of 19, 21, 24 and 32 timepoints.
 I found that stretching out the sequence lengths beyond 21 timesteps was too aggressive as the models started to underfit.

-My original intention was to find a way to standardise the sequence lengths to facilitate the construction of mini-batches when implementing stochastic gradient descent.
-How it soon became clear that it could be a useful regularisation technique.
+My original intention was to find a way to standardise the sequence lengths to facilitate mini-batches stochastic gradient descent training.
+How it soon became clear that it could be a useful regularisation-like technique.
 To the best of my knowledge this is a novel methodological contribution.

 ## RNN architecture
 One